Creative Filters Mode

 Adjusting the Miniature Effect

 - Use the scene frame to set an area that will look sharp.

 - To make the scene frame movable (displayed in orange), press the button or tap in the lower right of the screen.
 By tapping , you can also switch between vertical and horizontal scene frame orientation.
-Scene frame orientation can also be switched from horizontal orientation by pressing the keys and from vertical orientation with the keys.
+Switching scene frame orientation is also possible with the keys when in horizontal orientation and keys when in vertical orientation.

 - To move the scene frame, use the dial or keys.
 To center the scene frame again, press the button.

-- To confirm the position of the scene frame, press .
-Next, set the AF point.
+- To confirm the position of the scene frame, press the button.